agentguard-ai/TealTiger-Blogs/_posts/2026-04-03-stop-guessing-policy-thresholds-game-theoretic-view.md

 To be explicit:

-- This does **not** imply a policy engine must solve Nash equilibria at runtime.
+- This does **not** imply solving Nash equilibria at runtime.
-- This does **not** imply formal guarantees against all adversaries.
+- This does **not** imply guarantees against all adversaries.
 - This does **not** replace deterministic enforcement mechanisms.

 Game theory here is a **design lens**, not a silver bullet.

-Deterministic controls still matter:

-- data flow constraints
-- hard budget ceilings
-- explicit approvals
-- runtime evidence generation

-But without a principled way to reason about thresholds, even deterministic systems drift into guesswork.

 ---

-## Why this belongs in foundations (not feature claims)
+## Why this belongs in foundations

-This series documents **how we think about correctness** before shipping mechanisms.
+This series documents how correctness, stability, and auditability are reasoned about **before mechanisms are shipped**.

 Understanding *why* thresholds fail under adaptation is a prerequisite to designing controls that do not quietly rot under pressure.

 ---

-## What’s next in the series
+## What’s next

 If policy thresholds are not stable, the next question becomes:

-> *How do we detect that behavior itself has shifted—even without known attack signatures?*
+> *How do we detect behavioral shift itself—without known attack signatures?*

-That leads naturally to **information‑theoretic signals**, where entropy and distribution shift act as model‑agnostic indicators.
+That leads naturally to **information‑theoretic signals**, where entropy and distribution shift act as early indicators.

-That’s the focus of the next post.

 ---

-*This post is part of the* **Toward Provable AI Governance** *series.*
+*This post is part of the* **Foundations / Toward Provable AI Governance** *series.*
+``